robfatland/othermathclub/TheFinePrint.md

 to switch your choice to the other box.
 What should you do?
 That is: What is your best strategy assuming you want to win the prize?

 Emily:
 Your probability of choosing correctly at the start is clearly 1 in 3.
 Think of two swimming pools of size 1/3 and size 2/3.
 You are now sitting in the swimming pool of size 1/3 and the other two boxes are in the other larger swimming pool.
 We can agree that the numbers 1/3 and 2/3 represent the probabilities that the actual prize is in the two respective pools.

-Now (after one of the empty boxes is revealed) you have the opportunity to jump into the larger swimming\n", pool, the one with a probability of 2/3.
-You do so... and now here is where it gets interesting.
-If after you\n", jumped into the bigger pool you had to choose between the two boxes in that pool you would have even chances\n", of selecting the correct box, the one with the prize.\n",
+Now the empty box in the 2/3 pool is revealed and discarded.
+You now have the opportunity to jump into that 2/3 pool.
+So do that... and now here is where it gets interesting.
+If after you jumped into the bigger pool you had to choose between the two boxes originally in that pool: You would have even chances of selecting the correct box, the one with the prize.
+That gets you back to a 1/3 chance.

-    "But Monty Hall has conveniently eliminated the wrong choice.
-You can't possibly make a mistake when you jump\n", "into the larger pool and therefore your chances of winning the prize using Emily's strategy will double\n", "to 2/3.\n",
+But Monty Hall has thrown out the wrong choice.
+You can't possibly make a mistake when you jump into the larger pool because the mistake option is gone.
+Your chances of winning the prize remains 2/3.

-## Some problems in graph theory \n",
+## Some problems in graph theory

 Terms: A graph is two sets: A set of vertices or dots and a set of lines that connect pairs of vertices. \n", These lines are usually called *edges*.
 And by the way the singular of *vertices* is *vertex*.  \n",